neel7777/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model is an interface allowing us to interact/manipulate the web page through JS.
+It utilizes a tree structure with each tree structure being contained in a tree node.

 2. What is an event?

+    An event is an action that takes place when a certain condition has been met.
+Events make webpages interactive, allowing the user to trigger actions by interacting with the webpage.

 3. What is an event listener?

+    An event listener is what "listens" for if the aforementioned condition has been met.
+It takes two arguments, the event to listen for as well as the callback function that activates when the condition has been met.

 4. Why would we convert a NodeList into an Array?

+    By converting a nodelist to an array, we unlock the ability for the nodelist to use all array methods.

 5. What is a component?

+    A component a template used to create reusable data.
+By building components, we are able to populate the webpage with elements without reusing code.

 ### Git Set up